Over the 10 weeks, students and faculty build a relationship that goes beyond the summer.

 Biagio Niro '16, of Seven Hills (Ohio)

-Working with Dr. Jacqueline Morris on Knockdown of the PAD 2 Gene and its Implications in Neuronal Development
+Worked with Dr. Jacqueline Morris on Knockdown of the PAD 2 Gene and its Implications in Neuronal Development

-"Using a zebrafish model, I am looking for an enzyme called PAD 2 which is regulated in patients who suffer from Multiple Sclerosis, a neurodegenerative disorder."
+"Using a zebrafish model, I am looking for an enzyme called PAD2 which is regulated in patients who suffer from multiple sclerosis, a neurodegenerative disorder."

 Aubrie Powell '15, of Los Alamos (N.M.)